ctrl-vi/cse480e-accessibility/A11yhood Analysis.md

 #### Analysis

+For one, forced intimacy is a result of the current capitalist means of production, and a way to squeeze out more profit from the individual.
+Big corporations and companies are unyielding and will try to keep as much for themselves,leaving only a few crumbs for people to fight over, including disabled folks.
+Rather than ensuring that folks are able to collaborate and build each other up in providing for each other's needs, there is this pressure for everyone to compete with one another to collect the small crumbs that are available.
+And this is found in forced intimacy, as it is a way to eek out crumbs and beg the current society as a form of penance, all in exchange for the bare minimum.

-Forced intimacy does not address anti-capitalist politics and instead perpetuates the superstructure of capitalism to further cause the broad oppression of disabled folks.
+Thus, forced intimacy does not address anti-capitalist politics and instead perpetuates the superstructure of capitalism to further cause the broad oppression of disabled folks.
 Mingus argues that forced intimacy demands constant emotional labor from disabled people, forcing them to share personal details about their lives to secure basic needs and support.
 This expectation aligns with capitalist notions that individuals should constantly justify their existence through productivity and engagement, making it particularly burdensome for those who may not have the capacity or desire to engage in such labor.

 Furthermore, the societal pressure to engage in forced intimacy can create a sense of obligation that stifles authentic relationships.
 Mingus notes that she is often expected to open herself up for the benefit of others’ curiosity or education, which is rooted in the capitalist notion that folks should labor (in this case emotionally) regardless of their capacity, ability, or desire to do so.
 This dynamic perpetuates systemic inequalities, as disabled people are made to feel that their worth is contingent upon their ability to share their experiences for others’ benefit.
 An anti-capitalist framework implores us to resist these productivity-based expectations (such as the “need” to educate).